 - Stir in the egg, vanilla extract and pink food colouring.

-- Add the Strawberry Nesquik powder and the self-raising flour.
+- Add the strawberry Nesquik powder and the self-raising flour.
 Mix well then use your hands to press everything together into a ball.

 - Gently press the chocolate chips into the dough.